California Spousal Support Can Be Tricky.

 However, this is tempered by the public policy that the supported spouse make efforts to become self-supporting.
 If he or she doesn’t make efforts, the Court can stop or reduce the payments.
 Often, the Court will issue a special notice to the supported spouse called a Gavron Warning.
 Basically, the Court warns the supported spouse to make efforts to become self-supporting or face the possibility that support will end.

 Spousal Support Modifiability

-WARNING: A friendly handshake deal is not enough to relieve you of the duty to pay your alimony.
+WARNING: A friendly handshake deal is not enough to relieve you of the duty to pay alimony.
 You need to have a written order (either by stipulation or from the family court) that a judge will sign before your payments change or stop.
-Otherwise you are still liable even if the other person didn’t ask for you to make payments.
-Without the order modifying the spousal support, you can be on the hook for spousal support arrears, penalties, interest and even contempt of court.
+Otherwise, you are still liable even if the other person didn’t ask for you to make payments.
+Without the order changing the spousal support, you can be on the hook for spousal support arrears, penalties, interest and even contempt of court.

 Talk to a Divorce Lawyer